 The MF825A is an exception to this rule, as you use the Connection Manager program that installs when you plug it into a computer to set up the APN and other connection details but it does not auto-connect.
 When it is plugged into the ROOter the proper connect string is sent to the modem to make it do an automatic connect.

 Because these modems are set up using the computer web browser you don't need to enter an APN, User name or Password on the Modem -> Connection page.
 This information is already stored in the modem when it is plugged into the router.

 When using this type of modem you must be aware of the IP address that you use to access the modem using the web browser.
-On ZTE host-less modems this address is 188.8.131.52, while Huawei Hilink modems use 192.168.8.1.
+On ZTE hostless modems this address is 192.168.0.1, while Huawei Hilink modems use 192.168.8.1.

 This can cause a problem if the router uses the same IP address or subnet as the modem does.
 By default a ROOter uses 192.168.1.1 to access the router's web interface and a conflict will happen if you are using some hostless modems.
 The modem and the router can not be on the same subnet.

 The way to avoid this is to change the IP address of the router.
 In the router web interface go to Network -> Interfaces and click on the Edit button for the LAN.
 Change the IPv4 address to 192.168.100.1 and then click on Save & Apply.
 You will have to manually change the IP address to 192.168.100.1 in the web browser in order to get back to the router's web interface.

 By giving the router a different subnet than the modem the router will work correctly and data will flow properly from the client devices to the internet.
-ZTE host-less modems are already using a different subset so this change is needed only for Huawei Hilink modems.
+Most hostless modems are already using a different subset so this change is needed only for some modems.

-You can then access the modem's web interface using the same IP address as you would when it was plugged into a computer.
+You can then access the modem's web GUI using the same IP address as you would when it was plugged into a computer.